hailelagi/hailelagi.com/content/hacks/tsunami.md

 }
 ```

+In terms of an api for this `Table`, we're looking to define the options `bag`, `duplicate_bag`, `set` and `ordered_set`.
+If familiar with `table relations` in relational databases, think of the key-value mapping like so:

+1. one to one(1:1) = `set`
+2. one to one(but with order) = `ordered_set`
+3. one to many(1:N) = `bag`
+4. many to many(N:N) `duplicate_bag`

+These allow us to model all sorts of interesting properties like _referential integrity_ this will be important _later_.
+For now,
-and you might be thinking why not just throw a hashmap underneath and that works!
-Infact hashmaps are ubiquitious and contain excellent
+you might be thinking why not implement this by just throwing a hashmap underneath and that works for types `set`, `bag` and `duplicate_bag`.
-properties, however most implementations in standard libraries are not thread safe.
+Infact hashmaps are ubiquitious [4] [5] [6] and contain excellent properties when the data model fits in working memory, however most implementations in standard libraries are not thread safe.
 CPU cores need to synchronize data access to avoid corrupting data or reading inconsistent or stale data.

 In rust - sharing an `std::collections::hash_map::HashMap` requires wrapping it in two things: